 8. Communicate expectations

-Explain to customers upfront how long they can expect a resolution to take or how much you’ll be able to do for them.
-Don’t promise what you can’t follow through with.
+Be upfront with customers about how long it may take to resolve their issue or how much you’ll be able to do for them—don’t make promises you can’t keep.
 People will often be understanding of any limitations on what an agent can offer, as long as a reasonable expectation is communicated from the start.

-Even though you might feel like you’re letting a customer down, committing to honesty and transparency is imperative.
-Be real with that customer and remember that you’re not a human Google.
-That means it’s okay if you can’t get them the solution they’re looking for right away.
+Although you might feel like you’re letting a customer down, committing to honest communication is imperative.
+Be real with the customer, and remember that you’re not a machine.
+It’s okay if you can’t get them the solution they’re looking for right away.

 9. Provide the best possible solution

-Once you understand the problem at hand, follow up, and determine the best path forward to resolve it.
-“Lack of followup will 100 percent destroy the rapport and goodwill you’ve built with your customer,” says Brummel.
-Whether it's a matter of talking them through troubleshooting steps, sending a replacement product, providing a refund, or a genuine apology that you can’t deliver what they were hoping for—give them something to ensure they walk away feeling better about the brand.
-That’s great service recovery.
+Once you understand the problem at hand, follow up and determine the best path forward to resolve it—whether that’s talking the customer through troubleshooting steps, sending a replacement product, offering a refund, or genuinely apologizing when you can’t deliver what they were hoping for.
+Give them something so they walk away feeling better about the brand.

 10. Go the extra mile

-It’s important to have a strategy in place for reacting to customer complaints, but there are also some things you can try to proactively reduce the chances of them happening to begin with.
-Here are a few do’s and don’ts to help you anticipate customer complaints:
+While it’s important to have a strategy in place for reacting to customer complaints, it’s even better to proactively reduce the chances of them happening in the first place.

-Ignore future issues.
-Sometimes when a customer reaches out about one issue, you’ll notice a completely separate problem arising on the side.
+- Don’t ignore potential issues.
+Sometimes when a customer reaches out about one problem, you’ll notice another arising on the side.
 Don’t be afraid to speak up, even if it doesn’t relate to their original request.